 We are also involved in residential property management in Ottawa.
 We deal directly with clients who want to list their property to rent, and also who need a property manager.

-The average sale price of a condo was $251,666 in March 2015, as compared to an average sale price of $251,580 in 2014.
-No change on the average sale price in this real estate sector.
+The average sale price of a condo was $266,941 in May 2015, as compared to an average sale price of $280,662 in 2015 for the same month.
+A 4.9% decrease over the same time last year.

-“The hottest segments of our market in March were sales between $300,000 and $400,000.”
+“The hottest segments of our market in May were sales between $300,000 and $400,000.”

-The average sale price, of a residential home, for March 2015 was $387,141 compared to an average sale price of $387,133 in 2014.
-No change in market price.
-Not a whole lot of movement in the residential real estate market from this time last month.
-Always a strong sector.
+The average sale price, of a residential home, for May 2015 was $411,790 compared to an average sale price of $401,271 in 2014 for the same month.
+A 2.6% increase.

 Ottawa is one of the most stable real estate markets in Canada.
 Prices remain steady in Condos, residential units and multi-units, although volume is experiencing slight declines, particularly in condo sales.
 Re-visit Ottawa Homes and Condos for all the latest updates!
 We have some great listings on our featured listings page; New real estate listings on the market!